How did the Vatican City come into being?

 The Vatican continues to be the pope’s home, the Roman Curia, and the religious center for over 1.2 billion Catholic Church members.
-The Vatican is the world’s smallest independent nation-state.
+The Vatican is the world’s smallest independent state.
 It covers 109 acres within a 2-mile border and possesses another 160 acres of holdings in remote locations.
 Along with the centuries-old churches and gardens, the Vatican keeps its own banking and radio, telephone systems, post office, newspaper, pharmacy, and television stations.
 The 600 residents of the Vatican City include the Swiss Guard members – a security detail charged with protecting the pope since 1506.

 What is there to see in Vatican City?